 6 General technical characteristics

+[Editor’s note: Some texts around Table 3 (based on WRC-12) should be updated based on the results of WRC-19.]

+[Editor’s note: Modifications proposed by Japan are highlighted in blue.]

 Table 3 summarizes technical characteristics applicable to operation of RLANs in certain frequency bands and in certain geographic areas.
-Operation in the 5 150-5 250 MHz, 5 250-5 350 MHz and 5 470-5 725 MHz frequency bands are in accordance with Resolution 229 (Rev.WRC-12).
+Operation in the 5 150-5 250 MHz, 5 250-5 350 MHz and 5 470-5 725 MHz frequency bands are in accordance with Resolution 229 (Rev.WRC-19).

 TABLE 3